 3. Outline any relevant data points

 Your objectives will need to be met at specific points throughout your project, so be sure to outline any relevant data points to stay on track.
-The longer you analyse the business in terms of your goals, the more these essential data points will be, so don’t be afraid to give it some time and implement changes to yield results in the long run.
+The longer you analyze the business in terms of your goals, the more these essential data points will be, so don’t be afraid to give it some time and implement changes to yield results in the long run.

 4. Define a timeline for your project